New Zealand Railways Department: World War II and its aftermath

 The J^{A} class were introduced in 1946, and were the last steam locomotives built by NZR.

 As with the first world war, the Second World War had a significant impact on railways.
 The war created major labour shortages across the economy generally, and while considered "essential industry", railways were no exception.
 A large number of NZR employees signed up to fight in the war.
-For the first time, the Department employed significant numbers of women to meet the shortages.
+For the first time, the department employed significant numbers of women to meet the shortages.
 The war created serious coal shortages as imported coal was no longer available.
 Despite this, NZR had record revenues in 1940.

 Despite the war and associated labour and material shortages, new railway construction continued.
 In 1942 the Gisborne Line was finally opened, followed by the Main North Line between Picton and Christchurch being completed in 1945.
 The final section of the then ECMT, the Taneatua Branch, was also completed.
 Centralised Traffic Control (CTC) was installed from Taumaranui to Auckland at the same time.

 In 1946 the last class of steam locomotives built by NZR was introduced, the J^{A} class.
 Due to coal shortages the K, J, K^{A}, J^{A} classes of steam locomotives were converted from coal to oil burning.

 Following the war, NZR contracted the Royal New Zealand Air Force from 1947 to ship inter-island freight across Cook's Strait between Paraparaumu in the North Island and Blenheim in the South Island, as part of the "Rail Air" service.
 In 1950, Straits Air Freight Express (later known as SAFE Air) took over the contract from the RNZAF.
 The service was discontinued in the early 1980s.

 Modernisation

-A DE class locomotive, the first diesel-electric locomotives introduced by NZR.
+A D^{E} class locomotive, the first diesel-electric locomotives introduced by NZR.

-DF class locomotive, the first mainline diesel-electric locomotives.
+D^{F} class locomotive, the first mainline diesel-electric locomotives.